elliotBraem/all-eyes/README.md

 * **Natalie Brooks**
 * **Austen Baker**

-TODO: See also the list of [contributors](https://github.com/elliotBraem/all-eyes/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/elliotBraem/all-eyes/contributors) who participated in this project.

 ## License